solnex/damn-vulnerable-defi-foundry/README.md

 What could go wrong, right ?

 You start with no DVT tokens in balance, and the pool has 1.5 million.
 Your goal is to take them all.

+## Ethernaut - switch
+construct bytes data with bytes32 to skip check.